sandra-rochelle-nyabeng-mineme/rideau-canal-dashboard/README.md

   - Container: `SensorAggregations`
   - Partition key: `/location`
 - A working Stream Analytics job writing aggregated data into Cosmos DB
-- (Optional but recommended) A running instance of the sensor simulator
+- A running instance of the sensor simulator

 <br>